micts/acgcn/README.md

 ### Results<a name="results"/>

-We provide trained models (model weights and config file) for GCN and Baseline.
+We provide trained models (model weights and config files) for GCN and Baseline.
 There are 5 models for GCN and Baseline respectively, using the same hyperparameters, but with different initialized seeds.
 Models and results correspond to those reported in the paper.
 Average Test Video-mAP (<span>&#177;</span> std) across the five repetitions is 61.82 (<span>&#177;</span> 0.51) for GCN and 59.58 (<span>&#177;</span> 0.22) for Baseline.

 #### GCN